 Camera and electronics equipment

-- Sony a7rII ~ This can be powered directly from the solar panel
+- Sony a7rII ~ This can be powered directly from a solar panel

 - Sony Zeiss 55mm f/1.8 lens

-- Sony Zeiss 35mm f/2.8 lens ~ I might not bring this, especially as I can take JPGs with a phone in this focal range
+- Sony Zeiss 35mm f/2.8 lens ~ I probably wouldn’t bring this as changing multiple lenses is a nuisance

 - Zeiss Loxia 21mm f/2.8 lens